Yumna444/RETAIL-SALES-ANALYSIS-SQL-project/README.md

 Retail Sales Analysis – SQL Project

-📌 Project Overview:
+📌 Project Overview :
 This project focuses on analyzing a retail sales dataset using SQL to uncover business insights, detect patterns, and support data-driven decisions.
 The aim is to perform data cleaning, exploration, and deep analysis to answer key business questions related to customer behavior, product performance, and sales trends.

-🎯 Objectives
+🎯 Objectives :
 .
 Clean raw transactional data for consistency and accuracy.

 .
 Explore and summarize the sales data to identify patterns.